Wait a second. Did you just hear that?

 Ellie subtly flared her nostrils.
 The smell of lilac and lavender filled the air; it reminded her of her summers in the hills of Ohio.
 She and her cousins would make crowns of daisies and give them to their mothers.

+Don’t be afraid to experiment with semicolons.
+Sure, you might place a few incorrectly before you get the hang of it, but soon you’ll be able to use them with ease.
 It takes some practice, but you’ll start noticing places in your writing where a semicolon would add a welcome breath to the prose.

 Practice writing with semicolons.
-Write about the following prompt using as many semicolons as you can (create a couple lists if you have to).
-However, if you overuse the semicolon, you will be punished; severely.
+Write about the following prompt using as many semicolons as you can (create a couple lists if you have to); however, if you overuse the semicolon, you will be punished; severely.